How much does Corporate AV Cost?

 Sean Walker • November 8, 2024

-In corporate audio there are a few major things that dramatically affect the overall price of your proposal.
-Here are the top 5 that will get you every time.
+In corporate AV there are a few major things that dramatically affect the overall price of your event.
+Here are the top 2 things that will get you every time.

-If you are used to small shows of 100-200 people and are planning your first medium show of 500-1000 people you may be shocked by the jump in audio (or all of the AV) quotes/proposals you receive.
-Wait till you do your first 10,000 person show........The reason for that is because in audio, the venue size has a DRAMATIC effect on the amount of PA we need for even coverage of the space.
+If you are used to small shows of 100-200 people and are planning your first medium show of 500-1000 people you may be shocked by the jump in AV quotes/proposals you receive.
+Wait till you do your first 10,000 person show........The reason for that is because in AV, the venue size has a DRAMATIC effect on the amount of PA/Lighting, LED or Screens sizes needed for even coverage of the space.
 Speakers are like flashlights, they are bright up close and get darker as you get farther away.
 So, if you want a large space to sound the same everywhere (which you should!
 Nobody want's complaints that attendee's can't hear) you need a LOT more PA to accomplish that task.
+Same with lights and Video Wall......Small room small screen, large room large screen...

 Typically speaking the speakers on tripod stands that are so common on smaller shows are effective out to about 50' or so from the speaker.
 So, if you have a 100, 150, 200' deep room, you need more speakers.
 Now, you can't just go slapping speakers on stands every 50' in the middle of your ballroom, your client will freak out!
 Out come the line array's and rigging to fly the appropriate amount of speakers and possible delay systems to maintain even coverage of the space so all attendee's have the same experience.

 Now with properly deployed line arrays (We'll get there too!) you have effectively doubled your even coverage distance to about 100'.
 Nice!
-Most hotel ballrooms are in the 100 - 150' range and 20+' of that is used up for A2 land and the stage itself.
+Most hotel ballrooms are in the 100 - 150' range and 20+' of that is used up for backstage A2 land (where the presenters get mic'd up) and the stage itself.
 You can typically get even coverage without needing delays in a room that size.
 But, those line arrays are going to be hangs of 6-8 boxes each to accomplish that, hence the higher price.

 2 - Schedule!